rycolab/website/content/classes/intro-nlp-s21/main.md

 - [Draft of assignment solutions](https://drive.google.com/file/d/1M-7gcorQRmT4uWFr5wMzrE6tKpz6VS4y/view?usp=sharing) -->

 ## Contact
 You can ask questions on [piazza](https://www.piazza.com/ethz.ch/spring2021/252300500l).
 Please post questions there, so others can see them and share in the discussion.
-If you have questions which are not of general interest, please don't hesitate to contact us directly.
+If you have questions which are not of general interest, please don't hesitate to contact us directly, i.e., post a private note on piazza or email Ryan with Clara cc-ed.

 <!-- <table class="table">
   <tbody>